 Us lucky birds got to take a parcel filled with Cohana supplies home with us to review.
 I’ve been using them for a while now and my first impression is that the items breathe quality, and will last you for a long time.
 Due to the fact that the items are handmade in Japan they’re relatively expensive.
 Although it might not appeal to all, I think it is the perfect gift for the crafter who already ‘has it all’, especially yarn.

-Cohana is an exclusive brand.
-I’ve searched for sellers and thankfully Habbedash.com, an online retailer, stocks Cohana.
-And, they ship worldwide.
+Cohana is an exclusive brand and is not sold everywhere.
+Luckily, Habbedash stocks the Cohana range and ships worldwide.
 So now we’ve got all bases covered, let me introduce you to my favourites!

 I want to start off with the (in my opinion) prettiest of them all: the thread clipper.
 They make that ‘snappy’ sound when they close.
 They’re (very) sharp, and come with a protective leather casing which you definitely need if you want to carry them in a bag without them poking holes in your fabric.
 The handle of the clippers are wrapped in silk ‘Iga braids’, which were also used in traditional Japanese armours.
 Details like this make something so simple as a pair of clippers special, don’t they?
 The clippers are available at Habbedash, and come in multiple colours.
 Mine is the yellow colour.